 Mothers encourage us to share.
 In fairness to mothers, they probably aren’t thinking about retiring IT assets when they tell us sharing is a good thing.

 Sharing inventory with a recycler is like a teacher giving the answers to a student before a test.
-Teachers don’t share answers with student for a reason.
+Teachers don’t share answers with students for a reason.

 Teachers don’t share answers because there is a conflict-of-interest.
 Even the most trustworthy student is tempted to cheat.